 - London Bridge City Christmas Market.

-This is the one day of the year when London practically shuts down including the major sights and shops closing their doors, and the Tube and buses coming to a standstill.
+Christmas is one day of the year when London practically shuts down including the major sights and shops closing their doors, and the Tube and buses come to a standstill.

 A National Holiday and one which is best spent with the family at home watching the Queens speech and feasting on turkey and opening your Christmas presents.
-Many of the churches hold services on Christmas Day, with those at St Paul’s and Westminster Abbey among the most spectacular.
+Many of the churches hold services on Christmas Day, with those at St Paul’s and Westminster Abbey being the most popular.

 Christmas Day can be a great time to explore the city when it is quiet, less crowded and you can get some great photos.
 There are a few pubs and restaurants that may be open post 11 am however there are No tubes or buses running.